smkiewel/aeonRequestsDialog/README.md

 * 'datasource' must be set to 'json'

-* 'json_url' must be set to the url to access the JSON.
+* 'jsonUrl' must be set to the url to access the JSON.
 Query parameters should be included in the 'json_content' field.

-* 'json_callback' must be set to a function that will transform the result of the json call into the expected data format and return that object.
+* 'jsonCallback' must be set to a function that will transform the result of the json call into the expected data format and return that object.
 The returned object must conform to the following format: